brianhouse/braid/docs/content.md

 # BRAID

-Braid is a single-import module for Python 3 that comprises a musical notation system, livecoding framework, and sequencer for monophonic MIDI synths.
+Braid is a single-import module for Python 3 that comprises a sequencer and musical notation system for monophonic MIDI synths.
 Its emphasis is on interpolation, polyrhythms, phasing, and entrainment.

 Braid can be downloaded from its [GitHub repository](https://github.com/brianhouse/braid/releases).

-It is developed by [Brian House](http://brianhouse.net).
+It is developed by [Brian House](https://brianhouse.net).

 ## Contents